mutangs/my-webpage-infra/README.md

-# my-webpage-ingra
+# my-webpage-infra
 # Terraform Project for AWS Infrastructure

-This Terraform project sets up an AWS infrastructure including an Application Load Balancer (ALB), ECS cluster with a Fargate task, an RDS instance, and SES for email sending.
+This Terraform project sets up an AWS infrastructure including an Application Load Balancer (ALB), ECS cluster with a Fargate task, and an RDS instance.
 This setup is designed for a web application that can be easily redeployed in different environments.

 ## Architecture Overview